brunoarine/findlike/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/brunoarine/findlike/blob/master/LICENSE)
 [![Tests](https://github.com/brunoarine/findlike/workflows/Test/badge.svg)](https://github.com/brunoarine/findlike/actions?query=workflow%3ATest)

 `findlike` is a command-line tool written in Python that retrieves a list of similar files in relation to a reference file or an ad-hoc query.
-The tool is highly configurable and can be used as backend for other programs (e.g. personal knowledge manage systems, Emacs, etc.)
+The tool is highly configurable and can be used as backend for other programs (e.g. personal knowledge management systems, Emacs, etc.)

 Features: